Nazand Begikhani

-Nazand Begikhani (born 1964 in Iraq) is a contemporary Kurdish/British writer, poet and leading academic researcher into gender based violence, and an active advocate of human rights.
-She is an honorary Senior Research Fellow at the University of Bristol, Centre for Gender and Violence Research and has been awarded the Vincent Wright Chair 2019/2020 and works as a visiting professor at Sciences Po School for International Affairs, Paris.
+Nazand Begikhani (born 1964 in Iraq) is a contemporary Kurdish/British/French writer, poet and leading academic researcher into sex & gender based violence (SGBV), and an active advocate of human rights.
+She is an honorary Senior Research Fellow at the University of Bristol, Centre for Gender and Violence Research and was awarded the Vincent Wright Chair 2019/2020 as visiting professor at Sciences Po School for International Affairs, Paris, where she teaches a semester on SGBV.